11 Innovative Talent Attraction Strategies: How to Secure Top Talent

 Poor onboarding leads to high turnover and increased costs.
 Structured, engaging onboarding processes boost satisfaction and productivity from day one.

-Actions for Effective Onboarding:
+Actions for effective onboarding

 • Provide preboarding information to reduce uncertainty before the first day.